About The National Leadership Academies

 John C. Mather, Ph.D. currently serves as Science Director of the National Academy of Future Scientists and Technologists.
 In 2006, he was awarded a Nobel Prize for this work which helped to solidify the big-bang theory of the origins of the Universe.
 The following year, TIME magazine named him one of their 100 Most Influential People in the World for his groundbreaking science.
 Raised in a family of scientists, Dr. Mather discovered his passion for physics during high school.
 He is now a senior astrophysicist for NASA, best known for his work on cosmic radiation.

 Dr. Mather is currently the Senior Project Scientist for the James Webb Space Telescope, the successor to the Hubble Telescope, set to launch in late 2018.

 About the Congresses

 Tuition covers instruction, speakers, program material, education personnel and all activities.
-Students may receive a Congress tuition refund within 60 days of enrollment except that no refunds for Congress tuition will be granted after April 26, 2017.
+Delegates may receive a Congress tuition refund within 60 days of their initial payment OR before April 25, 2018, whichever date comes first.

 Scholarships to Attend the Congress

 As you are completing your nomination form, please select one deserving student to receive a full, unrestricted scholarship to attend one Congress.

 Hundreds of thousands of dollars in full academic scholarships will be awarded on a first-come, first-served basis.
 After all spaces are gone, students on scholarship may still attend free via a live online simulcast.